The UT Rating

 Utilitiesman work with plumbing, heating, steam, compressed air, fuel storage, and distribution systems.
 Their work also includes water treatment and distribution systems, air conditioning and refrigeration equipment, and sewage collecting and disposal facilities at Navy shore installations around the world.

 Utilitiesman class "A" school is approximately 13 weeks in duration.
 The school is located Sheppard Air Force Base, Texas.
-The SW rating requires a minimum of a 5 year enlistment obligation.
+The UT rating requires a minimum of a 5 year enlistment obligation.

 Utilitiesman (NOS H190)